Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   resolvers are available in different applications including hard- coded lists of recognized DoH/DoT servers.

-  Users will only be aware of and have the ability to control such settings if applications provide the following functions:
+  Generally, users are not aware of application specific DNS settings, and may not have control over those settings.
+To address these limitations, users will only be aware of and have the ability to control such settings if applications provide the following functions:

   o  communicate clearly to users the change when the default application
      resolver changes away from the system resolver